This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 We decided to pimp our soak session by starting with a massage.

-If you book a massage, you’ll be sent a massage preferential form you can either fill out at home or, if you forget (like us), then they’ll get you to do this on an iPad when you arrive.
+If you book a massage, you’ll be sent a massage preferential form you can either fill out at home or, if you forget (like us), they’ll get you to do this on an iPad when you arrive.

 While we waited, we were offered cold water or herbal tea.